 In this type of haloalkanes, the carbon atom, which is bonded with the halogen atom, is joined directly to the other two alkyl groups, which can be the same or different.
 Some examples are,

 Tertiary Alkyl Halide

-In this type of haloalkanes, the carbon atom which carries the halogen atom is directly bonded to three alkyl group.
-This alkyl group maybe with a combination of the same or different.
+In this type of haloalkanes, the carbon atom which carries the halogen atom is directly bonded to three alkyl groups.
+This alkyl group may be a combination of the same or different.
 Some examples are,

 Alkyl Halide Properties